oSharpey/cyber-obsidian/year-2/HBCS/Reading-Summaries.md

 # Reading 3
 The paper aims to discuss the possibly that artificial intelligence could overcome humans.
-It focuses on the shortcomings of current thoughts on AI and humanity being too focused on treating the brain like a computer and input-output relationships
+It focuses on the shortcomings of current thoughts on AI and humanity being too focused on treating the brain like a computer and input-output relationships.
+The paper proposes a new way to look at the issue focusing more on the complexities of human consciousness and intelligence, identifying how important creativity, reason